dromney/acad-website/content/authors/admin/_index.md

 I am an Assistant Professor of political science at Brigham Young University.
 I earned my PhD at Harvard in 2020 and my BA at BYU in 2013.
 {style="text-align: justify;"}

 I have two areas of research.
 The first focuses on ethnic politics and intergroup relations; in this area, I am particularly interested in intragroup dynamics and minority politics.
+The second focuses on belief in and promulgation of conspiracy theories.
 {style="text-align: justify;"}

-The second focuses on misinformation; in this area, I am particularly interested in belief in and promulgation of conspiracy theories.
-{style="text-align: justify;"}

-Most of my projects are based in countries in the MENA and SE Asia regions.
+Most of my projects are based in countries in the Middle East/North Africa (MENA) and Southeast Asia regions.
 {style="text-align: justify;"}